redkite-labs/redkitecms-docs/book/languages.rst

 .. image:: //bundles/redkitelabswebsite/media/manual/img-22.jpg

-The website's main language is the first language displayed when a user, that browses your website, does not require any specific language, for example http://redkite-labs.com address.
+The website's main language is the first language displayed when a user, that browses your website, does not require any specific language.
+This means that when the http://redkite-labs.com address is requested, the language used is the one marked as the main language.

 When you add a new language, RedKite CMS copies all the main language contents to the new language, generates a temporary permalink for each page, prefixing it with